 Generally, a great user experience is easy to figure out and intuitive.
-Everything starts from the deep understanding of your customers.
+Everything starts from a deep understanding of your customers.
 What do they want to achieve when they interact with your company?

 When that's clear, it's much easier to design user experience and define the business goals for your website.